THE ACCA CODE OF CONDUCT

 - Care must be taken to ensure that personally identifiable information is not transmitted through overlapping networks of confidential relationships.

-- When case material is used for case studies, reports or publications the clients informed consent must be obtained wherever possible and their identity must be effectively disguised.
+- When case material is used for case studies, reports or publications, the client’s informed consent must be obtained wherever possible and their identity must be effectively disguised.

 - Client information is passed to the Supervisor when a Supervision Contract is in place and is exempt from Confidentiality

-- Counsellors must understand that client notes and files belong to the client and are held in trust for the client.
+- Helpers must understand that client notes and files belong to the client and are held in trust for the client.
 Client’s requesting access to their case notes must be provided a copy on request.
 No other person can request client notes without client written permission unless a guardian by law and this evidence must be provided.

 15. Advertising and Public Statements